-"(1) The term 'appropriate committees of Congress'
+"(1) The term 'appropriate committees of Congress' means-

-"(A) the Committee on Armed Services, the Committee on Foreign Relations, the Committee on Homeland Security and Governmental Affairs, and the Committee on Appropriations of the Senate;
+"(A) the Committee on Armed Services, the Committee on Foreign Relations, the Committee on Homeland Security and Governmental Affairs, and the Committee on Appropriations of the Senate; and given that term in section 133 of title 41, United States Code."

-"(B) the Committee on Armed Services, the Committee on Foreign Affairs, the Committee on Oversight and Government Reform, and the Committee on Appropriations of the House of Representatives.

-"(2) The term 'executive agency' has the meaning given that term in section 133 of title 41, United States Code."
+"(B) the Committee on Armed Services, the Committee on Foreign Affairs, the Committee on Oversight and Government Reform, and the Committee on Appropriations of the House of Representatives. "(2) The term 'executive agency' has the meaning